flintwinters/helix/README.md

 builds an internal cell graph, and evaluates that graph through a compact runtime model centered around maps, vectors, strings, numbers, and builtin functions.

 Python is used as a buildscript. `python3 build.py` compiles the `helix` binary and executes the test suite with valgrind.
+Helix uses arena allocation for memory safety.

+### Planned:

+- Inline c++
+- Inline assembly
+- sfml.cpp wrappings

 ```
 ├── helix